documentationfor yFiles for HTML 3.0.0.1

 (3) Content of the group

-The above figure illustrates that concept: Diagram (1) shows a group node (labeled “Group”) with two children, nodes 3 and 4.
-In diagram (2) the group is collapsed and the children are hidden.
+The figure above illustrates this concept: Diagram (1) shows an expanded group node (labeled “Group”) with two child nodes, nodes 3 and 4.
+In diagram (2), the group is collapsed, and the child nodes are hidden.
 The folder can have a different color, a different size, and even a different label (“Folder”) to emphasize its different state.
-Since the children are hidden, the edges from the outer nodes to the nodes 3 and 4 now connect to the folder node.
+Since the child nodes are hidden, the edges from the outer nodes to nodes 3 and 4 now connect to the folder node.

-Diagram (3) shows the content of the group as a separate diagram.
-Note that the connections from these nodes to the outer nodes are not part of this diagram.
+Diagram (3) shows the content of the group as a separate graph.
+Note that the connections from these nodes to the outer nodes are not part of this graph.

-In some use cases it is useful to combine the Folding with the Filtering feature.
-In these cases the order of initialization is important so make sure to read the knowledge base article about Using Filtering and Folding Together.
+In some use cases, it is useful to combine Folding with Filtering.
+In these cases, the order of initialization is important.
+Make sure to read the knowledge base article about Using Filtering and Folding Together.

-In the following, we first explain the basics of working with folding, introduce the predefined style for collapsible groups, and describe how to enable user interaction.
-In the remainder of this chapter, we explain specific aspects and underlying concepts of folding in more detail.
+The following sections explain the basics of working with folding, introduce the predefined styles for collapsible groups, and describe how to enable user interaction.
+The remainder of this chapter explains specific aspects and underlying concepts of folding in more detail.

 Working with Folding

-To properly hide children when collapsing and restore the contents when expanding, folding works with two graph instances.
-The master graph is the complete unfolded graph: it contains all normal nodes, all groups, all edges, and all of their labels and ports.
-The graph in the graph component that supports collapsing and expanding is a (modified) copy of the master graph.
-It is called the view graph.
+To properly hide children when collapsing and restore the contents when expanding, folding uses two graph instances.
+The master graph is the complete unfolded graph: it contains all nodes, all groups, all edges, and all their labels and ports.
+The graph in the component that supports collapsing and expanding is a (modified) copy of the master graph and is called the view graph.

-Note that items in the view graph are actually copies of items in the master graph.
-The FoldingManager synchronizes these items, but e.g. reference comparisons between master graph items and view graph items will fail.
+Note that items in the view graph are copies of items in the master graph.
+The FoldingManager synchronizes these items.
+However, reference comparisons between master graph items and view graph items will fail.

-When a group node is collapsed, all its child nodes are removed from the view graph while the master graph doesn’t change.
-When the group node is expanded again, new child nodes are added to the view graph so any references to the 'old' child nodes are invalid.
-More details are provided in Working with Master and View.
+When a group node is collapsed, all its child nodes are removed from the view graph, but the master graph remains unchanged.
+When the group node is expanded again, new child nodes are added to the view graph, so any references to the 'old' child nodes are invalid.
+See Working with Master and View for more details.

-To make sure that the state of both graphs is correctly synchronized, yFiles provides the types FoldingManager and IFoldingView.
-A FoldingManager stores the master graph and serves as a factory for the folding views.
+To ensure that the state of both graphs is correctly synchronized, yFiles provides the types FoldingManager and IFoldingView.
+An FoldingManager stores the master graph and serves as a factory for the folding views.
 An IFoldingView stores the view graph and manages the mapping from elements of the master graph to elements in the view graph and vice versa.

-See the section Folding Revisited for more details.
+See Advanced Insights on Folding for more details.

 Enabling Folding